kpion/point1/readme.md

-# Simple Single point of entry (front controller) in PHP
+# Simple Single Point of Entry (Front Controller) in PHP

 This project solves only one thing (hence "Point **one**" :))  - single point of entry AKA front controller pattern.

+Can be used as a boilerplate for very simple sites, where you have "common" things you want to share across and/or you want friendly URLs like example.com/about or example.com/action/param

+`index.php` file is the front controller, all the other files are just for illustration purposes.

 ## Setup

+Clone or download the project, or even just the single `index.php` file and setup your server.

 The instructions below explain how to tell your web server to funnel all HTTP requests to our PHP front-controller file.